-- (i) The height of a dwelling house may not exceed 6,5 metres to the wall plate in all cases and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) Agricultural buildings other than dwelling houses may not exceed a height of 15 metres to the top of the roof. - (iii) Earth banks and retaining structures which in the opinion of Municipality are associated with bona fide agricultural activities are exempt from the general provisions in this regard in this By-law.
+- (i) The height of a dwelling unit may not exceed 8,5 metres in all cases. - (ii) Agricultural buildings other than dwelling units may not exceed a height of 15 metres to the top of the roof. - (iii) Earth banks and retaining structures which in the opinion of Municipality are associated with agricultural activities are exempt from the general provisions in this regard in this By-law.